learn-co-curriculum/react-hooks-react-router-intro/README.md

 traditional server side routing that comes with **Rails**, **Sinatra**, or **Node/Express**, because we aren't making constant **HTTP GET** requests.

-Lets say that our **client side** app is going to have these routes:
+Lets say that our **client-side** app is going to have these routes:

 - `/movies/new`
 - `/movies`